Business Adviser to a States Trading Asset

 What skills do you need?

-Board advisers are likely to come from a commercial, legal or financial background and have experience of strategic and operational issues.
+Board Advisers are likely to come from a commercial, legal or financial background and have experience of strategic and operational issues.

 You will need an independent mindset – one of the most important things a Business Adviser can offer is an external perspective.